-- Apply one small drop of threadlocker (red) to the threads of the hex head bolts included with our system.
-Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench/socket and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation shown (Driver/ Left side shown).
+- Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
+Please be aware that excessive use of red loctite will make removal extremely difficult. - Using a 19mm wrench/socket and the supplied washers (#10 10156), attach the caliper bracket to upright in the orientation shown (Driver/Left side shown).
 The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
 Torque to 74 lb.-ft.